 Patients are managed by a team of dermatologists, radiation oncologists, and hematology/oncology specialists.
 Skin-directed therapies are used first and are often effective for years.
-As lesions become more resistant, oral or IV chemotherapies are used.
+As lesions become more resistant, or in patients with Sezary syndrome, systemic therapies are used.
 Lesions may become infected, and the clinician must always consider an infectious cause for any skin flare.

 Electron beam radiation therapy, in which most of the energy is absorbed in the first 5 to 10 mm of tissue, and topical nitrogen mustard have proved highly effective.
 Plaques may also be treated with sunlight and topical corticosteroids.

 Systemic treatment with alkylating drugs and folic acid antagonists produces transient tumor regression, but systemic treatment is primarily used when other therapies have failed, after relapse, or in patients with documented extranodal or extracutaneous disease.
 Newer drugs include HDAC inhibitors given IV or orally.
 Extracorporeal photophoresis with a chemosensitive drug has shown modest success.